Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Conclusion Take-Aways

 \section{Conclusion \& Take-Aways}

 Our experiments provide strong empirical evidence that the current evaluation protocols do not sufficiently answer the key question every potential AL practitioner faces: Should I employ AL on my dataset?
 Answering this question entails estimating whether an AL algorithm will provide performance gains over random queries and thus whether the expected reduction in labeling cost outweighs both the additional computational and engineering cost attributed to AL. We argue that our proposed protocol for realistic evaluation represents a cornerstone towards enabling informed decisions in this context.
-This is made possible by focusing on evaluating the generalizability of AL to new settings under real-life conditions.
-This perspective manifests in our protocol in the form of five key parameters most commonly neglected in AL literature: data distribution, starting budget, query size, method configuration and methodological context (see \cref{ss:eval-protocol}) .\\ The main empirical insights revealed by this protocol are highlighted in \cref{sec:intro}.
-Beyond the described key parameters as described in \cref{sec:relworks}, we would like to add the following recommendations for developing and proposing new AL algorithms:
+This is made possible by focusing on evaluating the generalizability of AL to new settings under real-world conditions.
+This perspective manifests itself in the form of five key pitfalls in the current AL literature regarding data distribution, starting budget, query size, classifier configuration, and alternative training paradigms (see \cref{ss:eval-protocol}).
+Even though the thorough evaluation increases the computational cost once during method development, it will lead to a net cost reduction in the long-term by enabling an informed selection of AL methods in practice, thereby effectively reducing annotation cost upon application.

-AL algorithms should be tested for generalizability on roll-out data sets and come with a clear recipe for application in real-life including how to adapt all (potential newly added) design choices to new settings.
-Since the expected gain of AL on a new setting increases with smaller application costs, we believe a high potential towards wide-spread real-life usage of AL lies within reducing the two prevalent cost factors: